The garden can be the most magical place in your home.

 Add A Crunch Underfoot

-Don’t neglect what you walk on, for that can also make noise!
+Don’t neglect what you walk on, which can also make noise!

 Adding stone mulches can create clattering effects.
 Gravel nicely crunches underfoot, as does wood chip mulch.
-Even the sussurating sound of grass crumpling under your weight can be lovely.
+Even the shifting sound of grass crumpling under your weight can be lovely.

 Consider the function of your ground-level material as well as its sound.
 If you’ve got rocky soil, the last thing you’ll want to do is to add more rocks.
 Wood chips add body to the soil but break down over time and require replacement.